2024 Request for ProposalsJewish Women’s Fund of Atlanta is no longer accepting Letters of Inquiry for 2024 domestic

 Step 1 – Letters of Inquiry

 Jewish Women’s Fund of Atlanta accepts Letters of Inquiry (LOI) from tax-exempt organizations that qualify under section 501(c)3 of the Internal Revenue Code.
 Grants are not made to individuals.
-For the 2023 grant cycle, there are four different categories of grants available.
-Please read carefully, as this is different from our guidelines from past years.
+For the 2024 grant cycle, there are three different categories of grants available.

-Projects taking place within the United States seeking grant funding must submit an LOI by December 31, 2022.
+- Domestic Proposals: Projects taking place within the United States seeking grant funding must submit an LOI by December 31, 2023 through this form.
 Please note: U.S.-based organizations seeking funding for a project that takes place overseas will be considered international organizations.
 We accept funding requests for general operating support or for funding restricted to a particular project.
-Projects/organizations should either be taking place in the Metro Atlanta area or be national in scope.
+Projects/organizations should either be taking place in the Metro Atlanta area or national in scope.
 We do not fund projects that specifically serve other cities.
-Click here to submit a domestic LOI.

-New this year, and in partnership with The Zalik Foundation, we are offering a limited number of Women’s Leadership grants to self-identifying Jewish women in Atlanta who work in senior level positions in Atlanta-based nonprofit organizations within the Jewish community.
+- Women’s Leadership Grants: We are offering a limited number of Women’s Leadership grants to self-identifying Jewish women in Atlanta who work in senior level positions in Atlanta-based nonprofit organizations within the Jewish community.
 (Local or regional offices of national organizations do not qualify.)
 These grants must be used for professional development purposes, such as coaching, workshops, or courses, and will be granted to the organization on behalf of the leader herself.
-Funds must be used within the 2023 grant year (July 1, 2023 – June 30, 2024).
-Applications for this grant opportunity will be available in early 2023 and will be posted on our website.
+Recipients of 2023 Women’s Leadership Grants may not apply again in 2024.
+Applications for this grant opportunity will be available in early 2024 and will be posted on our website in a separate RFP.